livewire-filemanager/filemanager/README.md

 - Drag & drop files
 - Search for files or folders
 - Ready to include in any projects
-- Multiple languages (en, es, fr, pt, fa)
+- Multiple languages (see resources/lang for the list)
 - Darkmode available

 Watch the presentation of the package here: [Laravel Switzerland Meetup](https://www.youtube.com/watch?v=lgk_1AtukfM)